develephant/mailgun-sender-plugin/docs-src/docs/index.md

 local mailgun = require("plugin.mailgun-sender")
 ```

-You're now ready to use the __MailGun Sender__ plugin in your project.
+You're now ready to use the __Mailgun Sender__ plugin in your project.